 Some of these larvae (maybe even most?) overwinter as larvae and leave the next spring.

 I haven't kept track enough to know how many batches of young are produced each season.

-This is one type of bee house we've bought.
-In the past, I began to favor this type because it's so easy to clean and to get ready for the next year.
-In other words, I simply removed the straws and put the occupied ones in another container until they emerged, then replaced the house with clean straws.
+In the past, I favored this type because it's so easy to clean and to get ready for the next year.
+I simply removed the straws and put the occupied ones in another container until they emerged, then replaced the house with clean straws.

 Of course, one downside was that the straws are pretty pricey considering they're single-use.

 I did try to buy beverage-style paper straws, but they're hard to find in any size.
 The size of the hole didn't really matter since, unlike a farmer, we're not focusing on orchard mason bees, just any native bees, some of which are pretty small.

 But they just don't seem to make paper straws anymore.
 In fact, the teen at the register of a restaurant supply store didn't believe there could even be such a thing—"But paper would get wet!" she told me, thinking I was a little confused.
 Clearly, she couldn't conceive of a time before plastic was invented.

 Anyway, I say that I used to prefer these until I spoke with an entomologist who considered these to be a "sink" rather than a "source" for bees in my yard.
 (In other words, they wouldn't necessarily be able to complete their life cycle, and thus the eggs would be wasted.)